webcodr/weblog/content/post/terminal-evolved.md

 Netflix developer and Twitch Streamer [ThePrimagen](https://twitter.com/ThePrimeagen) designed a Neovim plug-in to learn the navigation commands as game. it's pretty good and fun: https://github.com/ThePrimeagen/vim-be-good

-AstronVim has many plug-in out of the box.
-Synatx highlighting, linting, auto-formatting etc. are all there, but you need to install the corresponding servers, parsers etc.
+AstroNvim has many plug-in out of the box.
+Syntax highlighting, linting, auto-formatting etc. are all there, but you need to install the corresponding servers, parsers etc.

 To do this, enter command line mode and use `LspInstall` followed by the language name for installing a language server protocol.
 A language server for [Tree-Sitter](https://github.com/tree-sitter/tree-sitter) can be installed with `TSInstall` followed by the language name.
 If there nothing available, both commands will recommend plug-ins according to your input, if available.